rootasjey/notapokedex/README.md

 | ![home.png](screenshots/home.png)             | ![details.png](screenshots/details.png) |
 | ![bookmarks.png](/screenshots/bookmarks.png)  | ![tweets.png](/screenshots/tweets.png) |

+## features

+* Browse Pokemons list
+* Search a Pokemon by name or by id
+* Compare a Pokemon's statistics with all others Pokemons of the same type(s)
+* View recent Tweet about a Pokemon

 ## development

 * Clone the repo with `git clone https://github.com/rootasjey/catchthemall`